deviousasti/add-to-vcxproj/Readme.md

 INSTALLATION
 ------------

-The easiest way to install this as a `dotnet cli` global tool is to run `install.ps1`
+The easiest way to install this as a `dotnet cli` global tool is to clone this repo, and run `install.ps1`